Ghum Hai Kisikey Pyaar Meiin: Season 1

 Sai Joshi lives in Gadchiroli with her father, Inspector Kamal Joshi, and wants to pursue medicine at Nagpur Medical College.
 Virat Chavan, an IPS officer in Nagpur, is posted at Gadchiroli.
 Before he leaves for his posting, he meets Patralekha "Pakhi" at a retreat, falling in love.
 In a twist of fate, she gets engaged to Samrat, Virat's cousin, chosen by her parents.
 Reuniting with Virat, Pakhi decides to break off the engagement, but Virat convinces her otherwise by promising that he will only love her and joins his posting.

-In Gadchiroli, Sai’s hatred for Virat strengthens when Kamal takes a bullet to save him.
+In Gadchiroli, Sai's hatred for Virat strengthens when Kamal takes a bullet to save him.
 As promised to a dying Kamal, Virat proposes an unwilling compromise marriage to Sai, who reluctantly agrees to it.
 Back in Nagpur, most of the Chavan family refuses to accept their marriage as Sai is not from the upper class.
 Sai impresses Virat, and he starts falling for her.
 After a series of misunderstandings and clearances, Sai and Virat confess their love to each other.
 Soon, Sai is pregnant while Pakhi falls for Samrat, who had returned.
 Samrat dies while trying to rescue Sai from a kidnapping.
 Pakhi blames Sai, and she suffers from a miscarriage, becoming incapable of conceiving.
 Pakhi acts as a surrogate so she can get closer to Virat.
-She gives birth to the baby, Vinayak, and tries to kill herself.
+She gives birth to a boy, Vinayak, and tries to kill herself.
 Sai investigates Pakhi's involvement in illegal surrogacy and has her arrested.
 Sai and Virat fight due to Pakhi's bail, and she leaves the house along with Vinayak.
 She meets with an accident and the Chavans consider them dead.
 However, Sai survives and searches for Vinayak but fails.
-She also discovers that she is pregnant with Savi.
+She also discovers that she is miraculously pregnant with her and Virat's daughter, Savi.

 7 years later, Sai raises Savi alone in Kankavli.
 Vinayak, Virat's adopted son with Pakhi, goes camping and meets them.
 Virat goes to Kankavli and is shocked to see Sai alive.
 Later, Sai and Savi reach Nagpur for Vinayak's treatment, where the entire family is shocked to see Sai alive.
 Virat discovers that Vinayak is his own blood, instead of adopted and Savi is also his own daughter.
 Sai fears that she will be the reason for breaking Pakhi's married life and decides to leave Virat forever.
 Sai and Satya, a colleague, marry, and Virat is left heartbroken.
-Pakhi realizes that Virat has never loved her and leaves him for good.
+Pakhi realizes that Virat has never loved her and permanently leaves him.
 Satya is injured in an accident and his legs are paralyzed.
 Sai consults the doctors, and they advise her to take Satya to Germany.
 Sai, Satya and Savi board the plane and see the Chavan family is also on the plane but it is hijacked.
 Virat and Sai stop the hijackers, and the entire Chavan family and Satya exit safely.
-However, Sai and Virat are stuck in the plane where they confess their love in their final moments, and the bomb blast kills both of them.
+However, Sai and Virat are stuck in the plane where they confess their love in their final moments, and the bomb blast kills them.